victordomingos/Count-files/README.md

 ## Contents
 - [Description](#description)
+   - Hidden files and directories
+   - Customizing display of results and operation feedback
 - [Examples of usage](#examples-of-usage)
+   - Counting how many files are there for each extension
+   - Searching for files with a specific extension
+   - Searching and listing files without extension
+   - Searching and listing all files
 - [Installation and dependencies](#installation-and-dependencies)
 - [Did you find a bug or do you have a suggestion?](#did-you-find-a-bug-or-do-you-have-a-suggestion)